Rwanda, the land of a thousand hills

 Ruanda, das Land der tausend Hügel

-Rwanda has a population of approximately 13 million, spread across 27,000 square kilometers.
-In terms of area, this is one-third the size of Austria, with a third more people.
-The average age is 19.2 years, compared to 43.2 years in Austria (2022).
+Rwanda has approximately 13 million inhabitants living in an area of 27,000 square kilometers.
+This is about one-third the size of Austria, with a third more people.
+The average age is 19.2 years – compared to 43.2 years in Austria (2022).

-It's one of the most beautiful coffee-growing regions in Africa we've visited so far.
-The coffee isn't grown as a monoculture, it's not plantation coffee, but rather grows among many local crops, such as bananas, avocados, millet, and much more—just as originally planned.
+It's one of the most beautiful coffee-growing regions in Africa that we've ever visited.
+The coffee isn't grown as a monoculture, it's not plantation coffee, but rather amidst many local (useful) plants, such as bananas, avocados, millet, and much more – just as it was originally intended.
 We received a very warm welcome.

-Our first stop: Kigali, the capital, at 1,500 meters above sea level.
-Vibrant, young, traffic-clogged, clean.
+Our first stop: Kigali, the capital city, at an altitude of 1,500 meters.
+Vibrant, young, congested with traffic, clean.

-What did we perceive?
+What did we observe?
 Beautiful, warm, graceful people.
-Many shades of color: businesspeople through and through, alongside young unemployed people with and without jobs.
-Poverty and material simplicity alongside ostentatious possessions.
-Emotional wealth with plenty of freedom, laughter, and lightheartedness, alongside perceived limitations regarding education, comfort, and medical care.
+Many shades of personality: businesspeople through and through alongside young unemployed people, some with jobs and some without.
+Poverty and material simplicity alongside ostentatious displays of wealth.
+Emotional richness with plenty of freedom, laughter, and lightheartedness alongside perceived limitations regarding education, living standards, and medical care.

-Shocking story: Genocide 1994.
-According to various sources, between 800,000 and 1,000,000 people were murdered by mid-July 1994.
-Approximately 75 percent of the Tutsi living in Rwanda fell victim to the genocide, as did about a third of the Twa.
-Moderate Hutu who refused to participate or actively opposed the violence were also killed.
+A shocking story: the 1994 genocide.
+By mid-July 1994, according to various sources, between 800,000 and 1,000,000 people had been murdered.
+Approximately 75 percent of the Tutsi population of Rwanda fell victim to the genocide, as did about a third of the Twa population.
+Moderate Hutus who refused to participate or actively opposed the violence were also killed.

 Our connection to Rwanda developed through Immaculae Steinlechner.
-She is a Rwandan/Tutsi who was adopted as a child after the genocide in Tyrol.
-Her entire family fell victim to the genocide.
-For several years now, Imma has devoted herself entirely to coffee from her homeland, thus building an important bridge between Austria/Europe and Rwanda.
+She is a Rwandan/Tutsi woman who was adopted as a child in Tyrol after the genocide.
+Her entire family perished in the genocide.
+For the past few years, Imma has dedicated herself entirely to coffee from her homeland, thus building an important bridge between Austria/Europe and Rwanda.

 Our second stop: Lake Kivu is the center of our journey and the origin of our coffee.

-Lake Kivu forms the border with Congo, a country in constant tension with Rwanda.
-The lake is 2,400 km² in size and 480 m deep.
-58% of the lake belongs to the Democratic Republic of Congo, 42% is on the Rwandan side.
-Lake Kivu is a crater lake and one of the largest lakes in Africa with 250 islands, 56 of which are on the Rwandan side.
-On one of these islands is "our" coffee region.
+Lake Kivu forms the border with the Democratic Republic of Congo, a country in constant tension with Rwanda.
+The lake covers 2,400 km² and is 480 m deep.
+58% of the lake belongs to the Democratic Republic of Congo, while 42% lies on the Rwandan side.
+Lake Kivu is a crater lake and one of the largest lakes in Africa, with 250 islands, 56 of which are located on the Rwandan side.
+Our coffee region is situated on one of these islands.
 We can only reach the cooperatives/washing stations by boat.
-For us, this is very idyllic, but a challenge for the delivery and transport of the coffee.
-There is access by land, but it is very complicated.
-Our current coffee from Rwanda comes from the washing station/cooperative COOCAMU.
-Josias Harerimana He manages this, along with two others, on Lake Kivu.
+While this is very idyllic for us, it presents a challenge for the delivery and transport of the coffee.
+Although there is access by land, it is very complicated.
+Our Rwandan coffee so far has come from the COOCAMU washing station/cooperative.
+Josias Harerimana He manages this farm, along with two others, on Lake Kivu.
 He is a local resident and enjoys the trust of many coffee farmers in the area.
-During our visit, we were able to engage in lively discussions with him and his team and learn about the region's special features.
+During our visit, we had a lively exchange with him and his team and learned about the region's unique characteristics.

-Our current Rwanda is a FULLY WASHED Arabica of the Bourbon variety.
-This variety is the predominant in Rwanda – comparable to the GRÜNER VELTLINER in Austria.
-We are using this trip, among other things, to find an appealing Arabica made using the NATURAL processing method.
+Our current Rwandan coffee is a fully washed Arabica of the Bourbon variety.
+This variety is predominant in Rwanda – comparable to the Grüner Veltliner in Austria.
+We're using this trip, among other things, to find an appealing Arabica using the natural processing method.
 The special processing steps are carried out at Josias' second washing station, called BWIZHASA.
-This includes processing the NATURALS – in simple terms, drying the entire coffee cherry.
-Behind this process, however, lies a great deal of know-how about the right harvest time, selection and hygiene, proper drying, storage, hulling, and much more.
-The activity at the washing station is very colorful and lively.
+This includes processing the natural coffees – which, simply put, means drying the entire coffee cherry.
+However, this process involves a great deal of expertise regarding the correct harvest time, selection and hygiene, proper drying, storage, hulling, and much more.
+The activity at the washing station is vibrant and bustling.
 BWIZHASA was only recently built.
-The new equipment, cleanliness, and good organization are striking.
-The young agricultural engineer Samuel manages the entire coffee processing on site.
-Many young people do good work.
-The result is fine quality coffee in the cup.
+The new equipment, cleanliness, and excellent organization are immediately noticeable.
+The young agricultural engineer Samuel manages the entire coffee processing operation on-site.
+Many young people are doing excellent work.
+The result is a fine coffee quality in the cup.

-The discussions with Josias and his team have provided us with many useful insights.
-Certain conditions are crucial for achieving high quality: direct delivery immediately after picking, ideally ripe cherries, and immediate processing.
-Farmers who cultivate their coffee trees in the immediate vicinity of the washing station can meet these criteria.
-Furthermore, knowing the farmer from whom the cherries come makes them traceable.
-However, if a longer period elapses between harvest and delivery or processing (half a day or more), off-flavors develop due to the cherries being left in the heat for longer (comparable to overripe fruit that begins to ferment).
-This happens when farmers from more distant areas bring their cherries by boat as a collective delivery to the washing station.
-At the cooperative, we conduct a blind tasting of coffees made from immediately processed coffee cherries and those that were not.
-The results show a clear difference in favor of the freshly processed and traceable coffee.
-This one is very clean, much sweeter and shows noticeably finer aromas overall.
+Our discussions with Josias and his team yielded many valuable insights.
+Certain conditions are crucial for high-quality coffee: direct delivery immediately after picking the ideally ripe cherries, and immediate processing.
+Farmers cultivating their coffee trees in the immediate vicinity of the washing station can meet these criteria.
+Furthermore, knowing the origin of the cherries ensures traceability.
+However, if a longer period (half a day or more) passes between harvesting and delivery or processing, off-flavors develop due to the cherries sitting in the heat for an extended time (similar to overripe fruit beginning to ferment).
+This occurs when farmers from more distant areas bring their cherries to the washing station by boat as a consolidated shipment.
+At the cooperative, we conducted a blind tasting comparing coffees made from immediately processed cherries with those that were not.
+The results clearly favored the freshly processed and traceable coffee.
+This one is very clean, much sweeter, and overall shows noticeably finer aromas.

-For next year, we've been offered the opportunity to be on-site during the coffee harvest.
-We will pre-finance the amount of coffee we need.
-This gives the cooperative planning security and gives us the opportunity to influence the quality.
-Further projects for a positive collaboration are planned.
+For next year, we've been offered the opportunity to be present during the coffee harvest.
+We will pre-finance our required coffee quantity.
+This provides the cooperative with planning security and allows us to influence the quality.
+Further projects for successful collaboration are planned.
 This should lead to a win-win situation.

 Original article